confluentinc/kafka-rest/docs/api.rst

    :param string topic_name: Topic to consume the messages from
    :param int partition_id: Partition to consume the messages from
    :query int offset: Offset to start from
-   :query int count: Number of messages to consume (optional)
+   :query int count: Number of messages to consume (optional).
+Default is 1.

    :>jsonarr string key: The message key, formatted according to the embedded format :>jsonarr string value: The message value, formatted according to the embedded format